 - Epigraph: Pre-SF, each chapter starts with a definition of the title of the chapter before carrying into the Cold Open.
 The sole exception to this is sa05.

-- Everything Is an iPod in the Future/Zeerust: The Orbital aesthetic is a combination of the two (iPod sleekness imposed on 50's sci-fi design).
+- Everything Is an iPod in the Future/Zeerust: The Orbital aesthetic is a combination of the two, with shiny iPod sleekness imposed on 50's sci-fi design.

-- Hold Your Hippogriffs: Orbital idioms are mostly Expospeak versions of typical American ones.
+- Hold Your Hippogriffs: Their idioms are mostly Expospeak versions of typical American ones.

-- Fantasy Kitchen Sink: It starts with mixing fae mythology with an After the End America and then adds elements from biblical mythology, the Lovecraft mythos, superhero comics and stermpunk.
+- Fantasy Kitchen Sink: It starts with Dark Fantasyish After the End America visited by tourists from a Space Opera.
+Then adds elements from biblical mythology, the Lovecraft mythos, superhero comics and steampunk.

-- Human Resources: Orbital Mass Capacitors were powered by aleph radiation, traditionally harvested from dead planets caused by engineered overpopulation and war.
+- Human Resources: Orbital Mass Capacitors are powered by aleph radiation, traditionally harvested from planets they destroy with engineered overpopulation and war.

 - Idiosyncratic Episode Naming: Pre-SF, all chapters are pluralized nouns.
 SF's chapter-naming scheme is "the [noun]."

-- Insistent Terminology: A reversal, as Emily insists the word "anachronauts" sounds stupid, and is only a working title.
+- Insistent Terminology: A reversal, as Emily insists the word "anachronauts" sounds stupid, and it's only a working title.

-- Loads and Loads of Characters: Each book has further expanded the cast, but perhaps none more than SA, in which each chapter is a stand-alone story focusing on different characters throughout the ages.
+- Loads and Loads of Characters: Each book has further expanded the cast, but perhaps none more than SA, each chapter of which is a stand-alone story focused on a group of different characters throughout the ages.
 The character page is a work in progress.

 - Magic Versus Science: Orbital technology is vulnerable to being bypassed or attacked by Fae magic and tends to go haywire whenever it tries to analyze magical beings or objects.